tonytsheng/DBHUB/SOLUTIONS_ARCH/RAG/readme.md

 Grant Amazon and Anthropic model access to Bedrock in your account.

 ## RDS Setup
 Create an RDS for PostgreSQL instance in the us-west-2 region.
+Note that we are using RDS for PostgreSQL instead of Aurora.
 ```
 aws rds create-db-instance  --db-name pgrag --db-instance-identifier pgrag  --allocated-storage 50  --db-instance-class db.m5d.large --engine postgres  --master-username postgres --master-user-password Pass --db-subnet-group-name default-vpc-02ae294a0559bfea0  --engine-version  15.4  --publicly-accessible   --enable-cloudwatch-logs-exports  postgresql  --profile ec2  --region us-west-2
 ```